6 Steps for Choosing the Right Homeowners Insurance

-You’re excited to remove the “For Sale” sign at your new home or condo.
-A bit less exciting is selecting the right homeowners’ insurance for your new property.
+Moving into a new home is an exciting event.
+Less exciting, but critically important, is selecting a homeowners’ insurance policy to protect your new home and everything in it.
 Choosing the right policy to protect your home is invaluable in the event of theft or disaster.
-The key is to pick coverage that shields your home from the most likely threats in your area while keeping up with rising construction prices.
+The key is to pick coverage that shields your home from the most likely threats in your area while keeping pace with rising construction costs.

-New York has more than 200 insurance providers to choose from.
+The key is not only to protect your home and valuables, but also to find a company and an agent or broker who will provide excellent service and peace of mind.
+With more than 200 insurance providers to choose from in New York, that’s no simple task.
 The right insurance partner, however, will narrow your choices down to the one that best meets your specific needs.

-Insurance in the New York area typically comes in three tiers of coverage.
+Insurance in the New York area typically comes in three tiers of coverage, though homeowners can somewhat customize coverage based on their needs.

 Broad Form coverage will provide more extensive coverage.
 In addition to the named perils in Basic Form policies, this tier includes perils such as water damage, falling objects, etc. Keep in mind that Broad Form coverage is also a named-perils policy.
 If the issue isn’t listed, then it isn’t covered.